apache/spark/docs/running-on-yarn.md

   </td>
   <td>
     It's the same to `spark.yarn.max.worker.failures`,
-    The maximum number of executor failures before failing the application.
+    the maximum number of executor failures before failing the application.
   </td>
 </tr>
 <tr>